 Each illness has many factors to consider and must be addressed individually.
-If diagnosed with a communicable disease, like COVID-19, you are required to return home for both your health and safety as well as the health and safety of the Elms community.
+If diagnosed with a communicable disease, like COVID-19, you are required to return home for both yours and Elms community’s health and safety.
 For students with extenuating circumstances, Elms has designated a separate housing area for isolation/quarantine.

 What if I have come into contact with someone who is sick?

-If you come into close contact (within a six foot distance) for longer than 10 minutes with a confirmed positive COVID-19 case, isolate yourself and contact the Health Center.
+If you come into close contact (within a 6 ft distance) for longer than 10 minutes with a confirmed positive COVID-19 case, isolate yourself and contact the Health Center.

 If someone I dorm with or have classes with someone who tests positive for COVID-19, will I be notified?
 How?